Amygdala: Anxiety

 Feelings of anxiety start with an environmental stimulus that provokes stress.
 This can include various smells, sights, and internal sensations that result in anxiety.
 The amygdala reacts to this stimuli by preparing to either stand and fight or to turn and run.
-This response is triggered by the release of adrenaline into the bloodstream; the amygdala sends signals to the paraventricular nucleus of the hypothalamus for the initiation of the HPA axis response.
+The amygdala sends signals to the paraventricular nucleus of the hypothalamus for the initiation of the HPA axis response.
 Consequently, blood sugar rises, becoming immediately available to the muscles for quick energy.
 Shaking may occur in an attempt to return blood to the rest of the body.
 Long-term changes in amygdala neurons may also increase anxiety after long-term or traumatic stress, led by the action of stress-related hormones within the amygdala.
 On the flip side, blocking the action of stress hormones in the amygdala reduces anxiety.
 There may also be a link between the amygdala and anxiety.

 The central nucleus of the amygdala has direct correlations to the hypothalamus and brainstem—areas directly related to fear and anxiety.
 This connection is evident from studies of animals that have undergone amygdalae removal.

 The clusters of the amygdala are activated when an individual expresses feelings of fear or aggression.
 This occurs because the amygdala is the primary structure of the brain responsible for fight-or-flight response.
 Anxiety and panic attacks can occur when the amygdala senses environmental stressors that stimulate fight-or-flight response.
 The amygdala is involved in the expression of conditioned fear.
 Conditioned fear is the framework used to explain the behavior produced when an originally neutral stimulus is consistently paired with a stimulus that evokes fear.
 Fear is measured by changes in autonomic activity including increased heart rate, increased blood pressure, as well as in simple reflexes such as flinching or blinking.
 Studies in 2004 and 2006 showed that normal subjects exposed to images of frightened faces or faces of people from another race will show increased activity of the amygdala, even if that exposure is subliminal.
 However, the amygdala is not necessary for the processing of fear-related stimuli, since persons in whom it is bilaterally damaged show rapid reactions to fearful faces, even in the absence of a functional amygdala.

 Patient S.M., sometimes referred to as SM-046, is an American woman with exclusive and complete bilateral amygdala destruction since late childhood as a consequence of Urbach–Wiethe disease, and has a physiologically greatly reduced ability to feel fear as a result.
 First described by scientists in 1994, S.M. has been studied extensively in scientific research; she has helped researchers elucidate the function of the amygdala.